Your spending tells your whole story.

 Your money is already private.
 Your expense tracker should be too.

-We're launching soon.
-Drop your email to get early access — and yes, the irony of asking for your email on a privacy app isn't lost on us.
-It's the only thing we'll ever ask for.
+Launching soon.
+Drop your email to get early access.
+And yes, the irony of asking for your email on a privacy app isn't lost on me.
+It's the only thing I'll ever ask for.